AI, skills and labour markets

 Research on integrating anaerobic digesters and recirculating aquaculture systems for UK-grown prawns, including economic feasibility and willingness-to-pay analysis.

-Selected outputs aligned with my current research agenda on AI, agri-tech, labour markets, productivity and sustainable food systems.
+Selected outputs aligned with my current research agenda on AI, agri-tech, labour markets, productivity and sustainable agri-food systems.

 Campos-González, J. 2025.
 The impact on the skill premium of the task content of jobs: Evidence from online job ads.
 Estudios de Economía, 52(1), 133-189.